-Summary of Major Initiatives and Related Progress
+• Summary of Major Initiatives and Related Progress

 The Center's College for Older Adults continues to grow and serve an unmet need in the region.
-Course offerings and enrollment have expanded from 97 non-credit courses and 814 student registrations in FY2005 to 101 non-credit courses with 931 student registrations in FY2007.
 The most significant component of this program is that all courses are taught by volunteers who have unique expertise in the subject area.

 The Center has received grant funds from the Virginia Tobacco Commission and the United States Department of Education to promote international education and trade.
-As a result of these two projects, students from four regional colleges traveled to Monterrey, Mexico, in the summers of 2006 and 2007, where they visited Mexican companies that partner with southwest Virginia businesses to produce goods and services.
+As a result of these two projects, students from four regional colleges traveled to China, in the summers 2009.